-8.7 WMM
+8.6 WMM

-Use this screen to enable WiFi MultiMedia (WMM) and WMM Automatic Power Save (APSD) in wireless networks for multimedia applications.
-WMM enhances data transmission quality, while APSD improves power management of wireless clients.
-This allows delay-sensitive applications, such as voice and videos, to run more smoothly.
+Use this screen to enable WiFi MultiMedia (WMM) and WMM Automatic Power Save Delivery (APSD) in WiFi networks for multimedia applications.
+WMM enhances data transmission quality, while APSD improves power management of WiFi clients.
+This allows time-sensitive applications, such as voice and videos, to run more smoothly.